hsavit1/IBM_MetaWeather_Challenge/README.md

 # IBM_MetaWeather_Challenge

-Note: To run this app, please first run `pod install` to get the cocoapods dependencies
+Note: To run this app, please open the .xcworksapce file

 ---